remoteintech/remote-jobs/company-profiles/mux.md

 ## How to apply

-Check out our open positions at [Mixmax Careers](https://mux.com/jobs).
+Check out our open positions at [Mux Careers](https://mux.com/jobs).